Novel features of attractors and transseries in non-conformal Bjorken flows: Abstract

 \section{Abstract}

 In this work we investigate the impact of conformal symmetry breaking on hydrodynamization of a far-from-equilibrium fluid.
 We find a new kind of transseries solutions for the non-conformal hydrodynamic equations of a longitudinal boost invariant expanding plasma.
 The new transseries solutions unveil a rich physical structure which arises due to the interplay of different physical scales.
 In the perfect fluid case the non-conformal speed of sound slows down the cooling of the temperature due to the emergence of logarithmic corrections that depends on the mass of the particle.
 These terms propagate into the perturbative and non-perturbative sectors of the transseries once viscous corrections are included.
-The logarithmic mass contributions increase the asymptotic value of the Knudsen number while decreasing the damping rate of the transient non-hydrodynamic modes.
-Consequently, hydrodynamization and the merging of the flows to the forward attractor take place at extremely long times.
+The logarithmic mass contributions increase the asymptotic value of the Knudsen number while decreasing the damping rate of the transient non-hydrodynamic modes and thus, yielding to an extremely slow hydrodynamization process where flow lines merge to their forward attractor at extremely late times.
 The early time free streaming expansion is modified and receives \-lo\-ga\-rithmic mass corrections induced by the shear-bulk couplings.
-The global flow structure and numerical analyses carried out in our work demonstrate the existence of the early and late-time attractors for the shear viscous tensor and bulk pressure while providing a complete description of the non-linear hydrodynamization process.
+The global flow structure and numerical analyses carried out in our work demonstrate the existence of the early and late-time attractors for the shear viscous tensor and bulk viscous pressure.